Math on the Web

 edit math as well.
 MathFlow

-Components provided developers and system integrators with the editing and
+Components provides developers and system integrators with the editing and

 display functionality needed to create math-enabled web applications.
 To